Afghanistan: Why Germany needs to simplify asylum process for local staff | DW | 28.06.2021

-The German military's Afghan employees face many hurdles in their quest to be relocated to Germany.
-Berlin's unclear policy regarding these people has come under heavy criticism.
+The German military's Afghan staff face many hurdles in their quest to relocate to Germany.
+While they face dangerous uncertainty, Berlin's unclear policy has come under heavy criticism.

 Many NATO member countries have boosted efforts to provide asylum to their local staff in Afghanistan before September

 After the US invaded Afghanistan in 2001 and dismantled the Taliban regime, foreign forces relied heavily on domestic help.
-They needed translators, interpreters, cooks, cleaners, as well security experts who could help them understand the political and security dynamics of the country.
+They needed translators, interpreters, cooks and cleaners, as well security experts who could help them understand the political and security dynamics of the country.

-The Taliban view them as "traitors" who helped foreigners consolidate their "illegal" occupation.
+The Taliban now view these people as "traitors" who helped foreigners consolidate their "illegal" occupation.

 After almost two decades of war, President Joe Biden has announced that all US forces will leave Afghanistan by September 11.
 Other NATO allies, including Germany, agreed to leave the country following the US move.